LXiong/DiP-DataIngestionPlatform-obsolete/README.md

 YouTube video URL: https://www.youtube.com/watch?v=-QRR6qiFL_U

-“Data Ingestion Platform utilizes the true power of the latest edge-cutting technologies in the big data ecosystem to achieve almost real time data analytics and visualization”.
+"Data Ingestion Platform utilizes the true power of the latest edge-cutting technologies in the big data ecosystem to achieve almost real time data analytics and visualization".

 DiP, scalable up to thousands of nodes, can take in data from multiple sources and in different forms to store it into multiple platforms and provide you the ability to query the data on the go.